IT21468360/BrandPulseAI/README.md

 # Creating Branches, Push , Pull

+ -> All the commands shoud be executed in Git Bash Terminal

 1. I have created Branches for each of u.
 If u need any other branches, u can create them manually in GitHub (Branch source should be "main")
 2. Make sure to 'pull' others work to ur local-repo, before u start working everytime.
 3. 'git pull' command.
 (Make sure to run this command before pushing your modifications)

 4. After doing ur modifications,
 In the terminal do the following (Make sure you are using git bash terminal)

 #Changes will be commited to the local repo